The City of Kingston, NY

 Landlord-Tenant Housing Mediation Program - This fact sheet provides information on the Landlord-Tenant Housing Mediation Program.
 This program provides free, confidential mediation from a trained mediator that can help resolve your conflict without having to go to housing court.
 To get started, fill out an intake form or call the DRC at (845) 372-8771 x 5001 to reach Jolynn Dunn.

-Emergency Tenant Protection Act in Kingston, New York (last updated on December 5, 2022) - On July 28, 2022, the Common Council of the City Kingston passed Resolution 144 of 2022 to declare a housing emergency.
+Emergency Tenant Protection Act in Kingston, New York - On July 28, 2022, the Common Council of the City Kingston passed Resolution 144 of 2022 to declare a housing emergency.
 This fact sheet gives information on the implementation of ETPA in Kingston and contains a list of properties covered by ETPA.

 City of Kingston Disposition Policy - The City of Kingston follow this property for selling surplus property.